svc333/overview/glossary/glossary.md

 ### client
 {: #x2000644}

-A software program or computer that requests services from a server.
+- A software program or computer that requests services from a server.
 See also [host](/docs/overview?topic=overview-glossary#x2002243).
+- An entity that acts on behalf of a user by connecting to a peer to communicate with the blockchain.

+### client secret
+{: #x7024948}

+A piece of information that is used with an application key to verify the identity of an application.
+An API can be configured to require that client applications supply their application secret with their application key.
+The application secret functions effectively as a password known only to the application.
+The application secret is passed by the client using an HTTP query parameter.

 ### cloud computing
 {: #x3877850}